pretix/pretix-docs/docs/guides/widget.md

 #### Opening the widget dynamically

 You can call a function to open the widget dynamically in response to a user action.
-This is similar to the behavior of the [pretix Button](widget.md#pretix-button), but can be called from any part of your website's code.
+This is similar to the behavior of the [pretix Button](widget.md#pretix-button), but you can call it from any part of your website's code.

 Usually, this will open an overlay with your ticket shop.
 In some circumstances, such as missing HTTPS encryption or a small screen size, it will open a new tab instead.